 The trees and rocks along the trail are covered in lichen.
-In this post, where I visited the Rocky Knob Picnic Trail (also located along the Blue Ridge Parkway), I shared that I had recently learned that lichen is a fungi and algae or cyanobacterium that are living in a symbiotic relationship.
-Fungi is incapable of photosynthesis and through this relationship are able to live in places where they wouldn’t be able.
+In this post, where I visited the Rocky Knob Picnic Trail (also located along the Blue Ridge Parkway), I shared that I had recently learned that lichen is fungi and algae or cyanobacterium that are living in a symbiotic relationship.
+Fungi are incapable of photosynthesis and through this relationship are able to live in places where they wouldn’t be able.

 According to the Encyclopedia Britannica, there are about 15,000 species of lichen.